maryannbanks/www.gittip.com/docs/index.rst

     * blacklisted cannot do anything

-The exchanges table records movements of money into and out of Gittip.
+The exchanges table records movements of money into and out of Gratipay.
 The ``amount`` column shows a positive amount for payins and a negative amount for payouts.
 The ``fee`` column is always positive.
 For both payins and payouts, the ``amount`` does not include the ``fee`` (e.g., a $10 payin would result in